 Beyond education, licensing, and experience, Physical Therapist Assistants can earn certifications to enhance their knowledge, skills, and specialization.
-Certifications not only give you an edge in the job market, they can also increase your value to employers and help improve your career opportunities.
+Certifications not only give you an edge in the job market, but they can also increase your value to employers and help improve your career opportunities.
 Some options for certification are included below:

 Functional Training Specialty Certification.
 Offered by the American Council on Exercise, this certification is designed for fitness and allied health professionals who want to garner a deeper understanding of how to train the body to move more efficiently.
-You will be qualified to work with a wide variety of clients including competitive athletes, post-rehabilitation patients, and client who need to improve their balance and joint stability.
+You will be qualified to work with a wide variety of clients including competitive athletes, post-rehabilitation patients, and clients who need to improve their balance and joint stability.

 Wound Care Certification.
-The National Alliance of Wound Care offers this certification to measure the academic and technical competence of candidate in the area of skin and wound care management.
+The National Alliance of Wound Care offers this certification to measure the academic and technical competence of candidates in the area of skin and wound care management.
 Upon passing the certification exam, graduates may use the initials WCC, Wound Care Certified, in their title.

 PTA Specialty Certification in Orthopaedics.
 This certification, offered by Evidence in Motion, provides licensed PTAs the opportunity to advance their knowledge and practice in the care of patients suffering from orthopaedic-related conditions.
 Graduates gain the skills and confidence needed to provide evidence-based care utilizing advanced exercise prescription and pain neuroscience education.

 PTA Advanced Proficiency Pathways.
 Offered by the American Physical Therapy Association, this is the premier program for increasing a PTA’s knowledge and skill in a chosen area of physical therapy.
 PTAs can gain advanced proficiency in one of the following areas:

 - Acute care